 You can use any method you like, but I prefer the hot cream over chocolate method, as it requires the least “hands on” time.
 I find it faster, and it allows me to do other things while the chocolate is melting.

-If you’re a die hard pistachio fan, you may want that flavour to stand out more, in which case you can pair it with a simple vanilla buttercream, a cream cheese frosting, or even a light whipped cream with some fresh berries!
+If you’re a die hard pistachio fan, you may want that flavor to stand out more, in which case you can pair it with a simple vanilla buttercream, a cream cheese frosting, or even a light whipped cream with some fresh berries!

 Looking for more nut inspired desserts?